SkillfulElectro/JuaLang/README.md

 ```
 - after defining the main part which the program must follow , you will create sub rows and connect them to it via action_function which you must override
 - try to create as many as sub road possible , it makes your job so much easier
+- you manage how DFAction is going to work with DFActionFlowCode and go_next_index variables which are going to be passed to your overrided action_function and many more ...

 ## Contributions
 - after all hope Jua be useful embedable programming language and feel free to help me extend it more and in a better way